hubverse-org/hub-dashboard-template/README.md

 1. Add markdown content to `pages/`
 2. Update `site-config.yml`
-    i. `hub` is the github slug for your active hub.
-This example defaults to the CDC FluSight hub
+    i. `hub` is the github repository (`owner/repo`) for your active hub.
+This example defaults to the CDC FluSight hub (`cdcepi/FluSight-forecast-hub`)
-    ii. `title` is the title of your dashboard iii. `pages` is a list of pages you want included in the top bar after the home page (index.html) and forecasts (forecast.html).
+    ii. `title` is the title of your dashboard iii. `pages` is a list of additional optional pages you want included in the top bar after the home page (index.html) and forecasts (forecast.html).
 3. Update `predtimechart-config.yml` according to the instructions at [hub_predtimechart](https://github.com/hubverse-org/hub-dashboard-predtimechart/tree/main?tab=readme-ov-file#required-hub-configuration).
 4. (Optional) Add `predevals-config.yml` if you have oracle output that you can use to generate predevals data.
-(See [reichlab/flusight-dashboard](https://github.com/reichlab/flusight-dashboard/blob/main/predevals-config.yml) for an example).
+(See below for a link to the documentation and [reichlab/flusight-dashboard](https://github.com/reichlab/flusight-dashboard/blob/main/predevals-config.yml) for an example).
-5. (Optional) If your hub has an S3 bucket associated with it (you can find this in the `hub-config/admin.json` file of your hub), you can add this information to the `hub-bucket-name` key in the YAML header of [pages/data.qmd](pages/data.qmd).
-This will automatically populate the data template with the yaml header.
+5. (Optional) If your hub has an S3 bucket associated with it (you can find this in the `cloud.host.name` property of the `hub-config/admin.json` file of your hub), and you are including a `data.qmd` page, you can add this information to the `hub-bucket-name` key in the YAML header of [pages/data.qmd](pages/data.qmd).
+This will automatically populate the data template with the s3 bucket name in the appropriate locations in the page.

 Once these steps are performed, the workflows will automatically generate the website on the `gh-pages` branch on your behalf.
 Once this branch is created,